Some of Our

 Just a Few of Our

 Two or more of our premium finches are included with each of our packages.
 For an extra charge, additional premium birds may be substituted in any package and are guaranteed so long as Serenity is providing service for your aviary.
 Ask a representative for more details.
 Finch packages based on availability.

-This bird is a resident breeder in Africa, south of the Sahara Desert.
+The Green Singer finch is a resident breeder in Africa, south of the Sahara Desert.
 Its habitat is open woodland and cultivation.
-It nests in trees, laying three or four eggs in a compact cup nest.
+It nests in trees, laying two to four eggs in a compact cup nest.

 The adult male has a green back and brown wings and tail.
-The underparts and rump are yellow, and the head is yellow with a grey crown and nape and a black malar stripe.
+The underparts and rump are yellow, and the head is yellow with a gray crown and nape and a black malar stripe.

 The female is similar, but with a weaker head pattern and duller underparts.
-Juveniles are greyer than the female, especially on the head.
+Juveniles are grayer than the female, especially on the head.

 The red avadavat, red munia, or Strawberry Finch (Amandava amandava) is a sparrow-sized bird of the family Estrildidae.

 It is found in the open fields and grasslands of tropical Asia and is popular as a cage bird due to the colorful plumage of the males in their breeding season.
 It breeds in the Indian Subcontinent in the monsoon season.

-These beautiful Australian finches have a silver-grey head with rosy-brown bodies and a black mask from beaks to eyes.
-Averaging 5–6 inches in length, these are hardy birds that get along well with other species of finch.
+The beautiful Australian Shaft-Tail Finch has a silver-grey head with a rosy-brown body and a black mask from beaks to eyes.
+Averaging 5–6 inches long, these are hardy birds that get along well with other finch species.